gkganesh12/SignalCraft/README.md

 ## 🎯 Overview

-SignalCraft is NOT "another Datadog/Sentry."
+Nirvana is NOT "another Datadog/Sentry."
 It's a **better alerting outcomes** system (signal, routing, runbooks, accountability) using what teams already have.

 ## ✨ Key Features